Wgmlgz/zhaba-script/docs/23 Vector.md

 ## Iterators

 Vector also has iterators, which can be used as random access iterators.
-After `push_back` iterators may be invalid.
+After `push` iterators may be invalid.

 ```zh
 type VecIter T: TP ptr